ACCESS-NRI/CMIP7-Input/CMIP7/esm1p6/spinup/atmosphere/land/generate_restart_from_vegetation_distribution/README.md

 3. Check for valid vegetated tiles in a small area around the original cell, where the area is defined by a number of latitude and longitude indices either side of the original cell.
 If any valid tiles exist, then take the non-weighted average of all valid tiles.
 If no valid tiles exist, continue to step 4.
 In this instance, 2 cells either side are used (i.e. a 5x5 square of cells around the original cell).

 4. Check for valid vegetation tiles in a latitude band around the original cell.
 If any valid tiles exist, then take the non-weighted average of all valid tiles.
 If no tiles exist, then continue to step 5.
-The latitude band is this instance is 8 cells either side (+- 10 degrees).
+The latitude band in this instance is 8 cells either side (+- 10 degrees).

 5. Check for valid vegetation tiles globally.
 If any valid tiles exist, then take the non-weighted average of all valid tiles.
 If no tiles exist, then set the value to 0.0.